Genome-Function-Initiative-Oxford/CREST-GV/README.md

-# ESVAR - Enrichment Score for genetic VARiants
+# CREST-GV - Cell types Ranking and Enrichment Score for selecTive Genetic Variants

-ESVAR is a method which allows querying [our described data collection](https://github.com/Genome-Function-Initiative-Oxford/ESVAR/blob/main/our_collection/data_collection.txt) of ~490 cell types (we keep piling more data to add to the data collection) to determine the enrichment score of a set of genetic variants.
-ESVAR rely on peak properties for each cell type in the data collection leveraging [LanceOtron](https://github.com/LHentges/LanceOtron) peak caller.
+CREST-GV is a method which allows querying [our described data collection](https://github.com/Genome-Function-Initiative-Oxford/CREST-GV/blob/main/our_collection/data_collection.txt) of ~490 cell types (we keep piling more data to add to the data collection) to determine the enrichment score of a set of genetic variants.
+CREST-GV rely on peak properties for each cell type in the data collection leveraging [LanceOtron](https://github.com/LHentges/LanceOtron) peak caller.
-ESVAR can also query your personal (in-house) data where formatted correctly (see [In-house data format](#In-house-data-format) section for a properly formatted data structure), in this case, the user can rely on the peak caller of their own choice.
+CREST-GV can also query your personal (in-house) data where formatted correctly (see [In-house data format](#In-house-data-format) section for a properly formatted data structure), in this case, the user can rely on the peak caller of their own choice.
 The only mandatory input for the tool is the path of a genetic file, stored following the format shown in [Genetic variant file format](#genetic-variant-file-format) section.

 ***

 ## Getting started
-ESVAR can be uesed and run using the __esvar__ conda envrironment.
+CREST-GV can be uesed and run using the __crestgv__ conda envrironment.
 Please follow the installation instruction detailed below.

 ### Installation instructions for conda environment